johanlabs/maltese/README.md

 ---

+##### via Johan.Chat

+When you install this plugin on your agent, it automatically performs the substitution before inference.

+> No configuration is required.

+---

 ##### via Extension

 *The goal of Maltese is to intercept and modify sensitive data in real time during interactions with AI systems, manipulating the request to protect privacy.*